-Romania: Gas compressor station Bibesti will be commissioned on 15 July24.
-June 2020. / SEE Energy News
+Romania: Gas compressor station Bibesti will be commissioned on 15 July, SEE Energy News

 The last major investment on the Romanian section of Bulgaria-Romania-Hungary-Austria (BRHA) gas pipeline project is Bibesti gas compressor station.
 Romanian natural gas transmission system operator Transgaz performed the first hot start of Bibesti gas compressor station and the compressor station will be officially commissioned on 15 July.